-Our project proposes the replacement of Formalin with GAF, a not toxic nor cancerogenic fixative solution, with equivalent histological efficacy, responding to the need to protect the health of workers involved and, at the same time, the health of patients.
+Our project proposes the replacement of Formalin with GAF, a non-toxic and non-cancerogenic fixative solution, with equivalent (if not better) histological efficacy, responding to the need to protect the health of workers involved and, at the same time, the health of patients.

 Furthermore, the project is aimed at protecting the environment by reducing the use and disposal of a toxic product such as Formaldehyde.
 In fact, Formaldehyde’s carcinogenic and toxic vapours absorbed by the hoods are partially released into air, while the disposal of liquid Formalin is complex and expensive.
 It is desirable that the amount of toxic waste released in the environment, although somehow controlled, be strongly reduced.